IIITLucknowSWEngg/CSAICSABTeam009/srs.md

 ### 2.1 Product Perspective

-The Spotify Clone is a web and mobile-based music streaming application.
-It will integrate with third-party APIs to manage music metadata and will enable users to stream audio, create and manage playlists, follow artists, and access personalized recommendations.
-The platform will be scalable and capable of handling a large user base.
+The Spotify Clone is a multi-platform music streaming application that uses third-party APIs for metadata management.
+It allows authenticated users to stream music, create playlists, and explore new content.
+The system emphasizes scalability and modularity to ensure performance under heavy user loads.

 ### 2.2 Product Functions

-The primary functions of the Spotify Clone include:

--   **User Registration and Login**: Users can create accounts using email or social media and log in securely.
+- **Authentication**: Registration and login using email or OAuth 2.0 for secure access.
--   **Music Streaming**: Stream songs and albums in real-time with high-quality audio.
+- **Streaming**: Real-time music playback with high-quality audio options.
--   **Playlist Management**: Create, edit, and manage custom playlists.
+- **Playlist Management**: Allows creation, modification, and deletion of playlists.
--   **Search Functionality**: Search for songs, albums, artists, and playlists.
+- **Music Search**: Keyword-based search for songs, albums, and artists.
--   **Following Artists**: Users can follow their favorite artists to receive updates.
--   **Recommendations**: Provide personalized music recommendations based on listening history and preferences.
+- **Personalized Recommendations**: Dynamic recommendations based on user activity.
--   **Payment Processing for Premium Subscriptions**: Securely manage user payments and subscriptions using a third-party payment gateway.
+- **Offline Playback**: Premium subscribers can download songs for offline access.
+- **Subscription Management**: Handles payment processing, renewal, and cancellations.

 ### 2.3 User Classes and Characteristics

--   **Regular Users**: Users who use the platform to listen to music and create playlists.
-They have access to ads and cannot download songs for offline listening.
+- **Basic Listener**: Newly registered individuals who access the platform with limited features and advertisements.
--   **Premium Users**: Users who pay for premium features, such as ad-free listening, offline downloads, and high-quality audio.
+- **Premium Subscriber**: Advanced users with paid subscriptions, enjoying ad-free listening, offline downloads, and high-quality audio.
--   **Artists**: Users who upload and manage their music content, interact with fans, and track listener metrics.
+- **Artist**: Contributors who upload and manage music, track engagement metrics, and interact with followers.
--   **Admin Users**: Platform administrators who manage user accounts, monitor content, and ensure compliance with licensing.
+- **Administrator**: Privileged users responsible for monitoring content, managing user accounts, and ensuring compliance.

 ### 2.4 Operating Environment

--   **Client Side**: Web browsers (Chrome, Firefox, Edge, Safari), iOS and Android mobile devices.
+- **Client-Side**: Modern web browsers (e.g., Chrome, Firefox) and mobile devices (iOS and Android).
--   **Server Side**: Node.js, AWS for cloud storage, REST APIs for communication.
+- **Server-Side**: Hosted on AWS, developed using Node.js, with REST APIs for data exchange.
--   **Database**: MongoDB for storing user profiles, playlists, streaming data, and song metadata.
+- **Database**: MongoDB for storing metadata, user information, and playlists.

 ### 2.5 Design and Implementation Constraints

--   The application must be optimized for both desktop and mobile devices, ensuring a responsive design.
--   Compliance with data privacy regulations such as GDPR.
--   Secure streaming of audio content using SSL encryption.
+- The system must support responsive design for optimal performance on various devices.
+- Adherence to GDPR and other privacy regulations.
+- SSL encryption for secure audio streaming.
--   Real-time data synchronization for playlist updates and personalized recommendations.
+- Real-time updates for playlist synchronization and user interactions.

 ---